FIWARE/tutorials.Step-by-Step/docs/context-providers.md

 |TWITTER_CONSUMER_KEY|`<ADD_YOUR_CONSUMER_KEY>`| A consumer key used to obtain access to the Twitter API|
 |TWITTER_CONSUMER_SECRET|`<ADD_YOUR_CONSUMER_SECRET>`| A user key used to obtain access to the Twitter API |

-The other `context-provider` container configuration values described in the YAML file are not used in this tutorial.
+The other `tutorial` container configuration values described in the YAML file are not used in this tutorial.

 The configuration information for MongoDB and the Orion Context Broker